-- Proper conduct before, during, and after the lunch period.
+• Proper conduct before, during, and after the lunch period.
 Students must understand that eating in the cafeteria (or other designated areas) is a privilege that can be revoked for misbehavior.
-Student misconduct will result in the suspension of cafeteria privilege and punishment. - Students may not leave school property nor are students allowed in any other section of the building, including their lockers, other than those as designated for the lunch period.
-Students are not allowed in any classroom unless directly supervised by a faculty member.
+Student misconduct will result in the suspension of cafeteria privilege and punishment.

+- During recess time students are expected to follow all school rules and play in a friendly manner.
+Failure to comply with recess rules/expectations will result in disciplinary action. - Students may not leave school property nor are students allowed in any other section of the building, other than those as designated for the lunch period.
+Students are not allowed in any classroom unless directly supervised by a faculty member. - For the safety of the students, faculty, and staff, no glass containers or bottles may be brought to school for food/drink. - No soda or sticky drinks should be brought to school.
+Students may bring water or clear liquid drinks.